Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science June 2023 Paper 2 Target Revision.md

 ## Concurrent processing
-Concurrent processing is the acy of processing data at the same time as opposed to equentially - one after the other.
+Concurrent processing is the act of processing data at the same time as opposed to sequentially - one after the other.

 ## Merge sort and bubble sort